Brightest Blue: Singles

 On 13 March 2020, Goulding released "Worry About Me", a collaboration with Blackbear, as the first single from the album.
 The accompanying music video, directed by Emil Nava, was released the same day.
 Upon the song's release, it received generally positive reviews from music critics.
 Commercially, the song debuted at number 78 on the UK Singles Chart.
 On 21 May 2020, "Power" was released as the album's second single.
 The accompanying music video was directed by Imogen Snell and Riccardo Castano, and was released later the same day.
 It peaked at number 86 in the UK.
 The Lauv-assisted "Slow Grenade" was released as the third single on 30 June 2020.
 "Love I'm Given" was released as the album's fourth single on 19 August 2020, along with a music video.

 Brightest Blue Tour

+Set list

+This set list is representative of the concert in Glasgow on 7 October 2021.
+It does not represent all concerts for the tour.